-- Confidence Interval (CI): CI is the amount of uncertainty in a sample of the dataset.
+CI is the amount of uncertainty in a sample of the dataset.
 The confidence level indicates the frequency of all the possible CIs that contain the ‘true’ value of the unknown parameter.
 Since it is an interval, CI is a range of values.
-IF the population is more, the CI range will be less, thus giving more precise results.
+If the population is more, the CI range will be less, thus giving more precise results.

 X2 = (∑(fo-fe)2)/fe

-- Confusion Matrix: A confusion matrix, represented by NxN, is also called an error matrix.
-It is used with classification models where N represents the number of classes (or categories) we want.
-We can see the true and false values in a visual representation using the confusion matrix.
+A confusion matrix, represented by NxN, is also called an error matrix.
+We use a confusion matrix with classification models where N represents the number of classes (or categories) we want.
+We can see the true and false values in a visual representation using the confusion matrix as demonstrated below:

 |Actual Class||Predicted Class|

 |Positive||True Positive (TP)||False Negative (FN) 🡪 Type II error||Sensitivity: